Porky623/TJVMT/README.md

   * Right now everything is experimental; in the future we can change the database to be based off of the VMT officers' email.
   * Be careful about using MongoDB Compass or the browser for *adding* documents to a collection; it was the source of much hassle during development as manually added documents couldn't be accessed through code, even if they looked to be in the same collection.
 * URL routing
   * For some reason the actual VMT website current has an inherent /vmt.
-What this meant was I had to prepend '/vmt' to every redirect and href call, but not to every get request.
-Hopefully this can be changed in the future.
+Now, in src/config/url-config.js you can set the "prefix" to be used; for local sites it should just be `/` but for the actual site it should be `/vmt/`.
+* Make sure to check src/server.js, src/config/url-config.js, src/config/passport-setup.js, and possibly src/app/routes/main_routes.js for settings that differ between the live site and local development.
 ## Current To-Do List
 * Try and make formatting more consistent, especially with avoiding callbacks.
 * Remove unnecessary libraries from package.json